 Outbound telemarketing is permitted under Law 506/2004 to the extent that cold calls involve human intervention.
 Commercial communications that use automatic calling systems are forbidden, except where the user has specifically consented to this in advance.
 The same opt-out rules discussed in 6.1 Email Marketing apply to telemarketing.

 Good market practice involves taking several measures, that include, at a minimum:

 Under the GDPR, mechanisms for individuals to easily exercise their "right to object", their "right to be forgotten" and their "right to rectification" (as well as to submit a data subject access request) should also be provided.

 The definition of electronic commerce includes any form of communication, as such, text messaging falls under the rules described in 6.1 Email Marketing.

-In terms of profiling for advertising purposes, the prohibitions provided under the GDPR on fully automated decision making processes apply with the allowed exemptions, such as a legitimate interest pursued by the advertiser/controller.
-The legitimate interest is to be established under a balancing test in accordance with GDPR provision and other secondary legislation or guidance.
+In terms of profiling for advertising purposes, the prohibitions provided under the GDPR on fully automated decision-making processes apply with the allowed exemptions, such as a legitimate interest pursued by the advertiser/controller.
+The legitimate interest is to be established under a balancing test in accordance with GDPR provisions and other secondary legislation or guidance.